-The meltR.A function provides three analysis (Figure 1B).
-The first analysis, is method 1, individual fits, which fits each sample to an individual regression model to calculate thermodynamic energies (Figure 1B.1), and reports the average of thermodynamic energies over the samples (Figure 1B.2).
-The second analysis is method 2, which fits the Van’t Hoff relationship between the Tm and the strand concentration (Ct) from different samples to a regression model, and calculates thermodynamic energies (Figure 1B.2).
-Methods 1 and 2 were both provided by Meltwin.
-The meltR.A function also provides a third analysis, not provided by Meltwin, Method 3 Global fitting (Figure 1B.2).
-Global fitting combines method 1 and method 2, by directly fitting the raw absorbance melting curves, similar to method 1, but uses information from every sample, similar to method 2.
+The meltR.A function provides three analyses: individual fits, Tm vs. Ct, global fitting (Figure 1B).
+The first analysis, individual fits (method 1), fits each sample to an individual regression model to calculate thermodynamic energies (Figure 1B.1).
+The averages of thermodynamic energies over the samples are reported (Figure 1B.2).
+The second analysis (method 2) fits the van’t Hoff relationship between the Tm and the strand concentration (Ct) from different samples to a regression model to calculate the thermodynamic energies (Figure 1B.2).
+Methods 1 and 2 were both provided by MeltWin.
+The meltR.A function also provides a third analysis (method 3), not provided by MeltWin, the global fitting (Figure 1B.2).
+Global fitting combines method 1 and method 2 by directly fitting the raw absorbance melting curves, similar to method 1, but uses information from every sample, similar to method 2.
 Figure 1B shows the response generated when a user fits a data set with meltR.A.
 Note, the response includes the fractional error between methods (Figure 1B.3), which is the range of each folding energy calculated for methods 1, 2, and 3, divided by the average.
 This metric is useful for assessing fits.

-The meltR.A function saves the result of a fit to a number of PDF figures and comma separated value (CSV) spreadsheets, to help the user assess and present results (SI Figure 1).
-The CSV spreadsheets can be opened with Excel or passed to other data analysis programs.
-The first two files are PDF depictions of the quality of the fits for method 1, where a good fit shows agreement between the data and the fits, depicted as black circles and red lines, respectively (SI Figure 1A-B).
-The third file is a CSV containing the results for the individual fits in Method 1 (SI Figure 1C).
-The fourth file is a PDF depiction of the data and fit for method 2, where a good fit exhibits a linear relationship between 1/Tm and lnCt (SI Figure 1D).
-The fourth and fifth files are PDF depictions of the quality of the fits for method 3, where a good global fit shows agreement between the data and the fits, depicted as black circles and red lines, respectively (SI Figure 1E-F).
-The last file is a CSV summarizing the folding energies calculated using all three methods (SI Figure 1G).
+The meltR.A function saves the results of a fit to portable document format (*.pdf) figures and comma-separated value (*.csv) spreadsheets, to help the user assess and present results (SI Figure 1).
+The *.csv spreadsheets can be opened with Excel or passed through other data analysis programs.
+The first two files are *.pdf depictions of the quality of the fits from method 1.
+A good fit shows agreement between the data and the fits, depicted as black circles and red lines, respectively (SI Figure 1A-B).
+The third file is a *.csv spreadsheet containing the results for the individual fits in method 1 (SI Figure 1C).
+The fourth file is a *.pdf depiction of the data and fit for method 2, where a good fit exhibits a linear relationship between 1/Tm and ln (Ct) (SI Figure 1D).
+The fourth and fifth files are both *.pdf depictions of the quality of the fits for method 3.
+A good global fit shows agreement between the data and the fits, depicted as black circles and red lines, respectively (SI Figure 1E-F).
+The last file is a *.csv spreadsheet summarizing the folding energies calculated using all three methods (SI Figure 1G).

-A number of other features of meltR.A are described in the help file (SI file 2).
-Notably, meltR.A settings can be changed to use an alternative method to calculate the Tm for each sample, calculate extinction coefficients at different wavelengths and pHs, and to turn off methods 2 and 3.
+Several other features of meltR.A are described in the help file (SI file 2).
+Notably, meltR.A settings can be changed to use an alternative method to calculate the Tm for each sample, calculate extinction coefficients at different wavelengths and pHs, and turn off methods 2 and 3.
 Turning off methods 2 and 3 is useful for experiments that compare absorbance melting curves between conditions.
 Likewise, meltR.A generates an extensive fit object in R, consisting of a list of data and statistics.
 The meltR.A fit object is included for advanced analysis of the data, including regression statistics, residuals, and useful transformations of the data such as first and second derivatives.
-This fit object includes more information than was provided by Meltwin.
-Elements of the meltR.A fit object can be written to text files for analysis in other programs, or passed to other R based analysis such as the BLtrimmer in MeltR (see below).
+This fit object includes more information than was provided by MeltWin.
+Elements of the meltR.A fit object can be written to text files for analysis in other programs, or passed to other R based analyses such as the BLtrimmer in MeltR (see below).

 Fit parameters are sensitive to baseline trimming